How technology is helping improve safety culture in the workplace

 From hazardous material sensors that actively track gasses or hazardous spills to machine sensors that track output and detect anomalies, IoT devices play an integral role in improving workplace safety.

-The most significant benefit of using IoT devices is that they provide real-time data to companies, making it easier for them to establish safety protocols and plan for contingencies in case something goes awry and develop a safe system of work (SSoW).
+The most significant benefit of using IoT devices is that they provide real-time data to companies, making it easier for them to establish safety protocols and employee safety monitoring, allowing them to plan for contingencies in case something goes awry and develop a safe system of work (SSoW).

 Robots and Drones